mpn01/croxy-proxy-blocklist/README.md

-# croxy-proxy-blocklist
+# CroxyProxy Blocklist
-List of IP's used by CroxyProxy.com
+This is a List of IP's used by CroxyProxy.com to include in your firewall policies.